 Grant, George.
 Lament for a Nation: The Defeat of Canadian Nationalism.
 Montreal, Canada: McGill-Queen’s University Press, 1965 [reprint] 2007.

-I can’t vouch for how accurate Grant’s summary of Canadian nationalism (more on that term later) is.
-As Americans, we don’t know much about Canada.
-Before we should begin we should clear up what we mean by “nationalism.”
-Nationalism doesn’t mean “my country is great and everyone else is stupid,” nor does it mean use the American military to invade (and then invite) the world.
+I cannot vouch for how accurate Grant’s summary of Canadian nationalism (more on that term later) is.
+As Americans, we do not know much about Canada.
+Before we begin, we should clear up what we mean by “nationalism.”
+Nationalism does not mean “my country is great and everyone else is stupid,” nor does it mean use the American military to invade (and then invite) the world.
 That is Neo-Conservatism, and it is the enemy of nationalism.
 Nationalism means that linguistic, geo-political entities are real and have a real right to exist.
 If we reject this view, then the nation will then be subject to other forces, such as the United Nations, international corporations, or Communist China (or all three, as controlled by Communist China).

-Grant’s argument is that Canadian Prime Minister John Diefenbaker formally and culturally lost Canada around 1963, as non-liberals in Canada couldn’t give a good reason to deny Kennedy’s demand to place nuclear warheads on Canadian soil (the implication, among other things, is that if you can’t make your own military decisions, you really aren’t a sovereign country).
+Grant’s argument is that Canadian Prime Minister John Diefenbaker formally and culturally lost Canada around 1963, as non-liberals in Canada could not give a good reason to deny Kennedy’s demand to place nuclear warheads on Canadian soil (the implication, among other things, is that if you cannot make your own military decisions, you really are not a sovereign country).

-2) Doesn’t increased integration into the American economy lead to a higher standard of living for Canadians?
+2) Does not increased integration into the American economy lead to a higher standard of living for Canadians?
 Maybe.
-I really can’t answer that question, except to defer it to a later discussion of virtue and liberalism.
+I really cannot answer that question, except to defer it to a later discussion of virtue and liberalism.

-3) Isn’t this inevitable?
+3) Is this not inevitable?
 Probably.
 Grant hints as much, hence the “Lament” in his title.

 Does this mean society will be socialist or capitalist?
 The larger point is not that the elites think one system is better than the other.
 Rather, they have seen that capitalism better facilitates technological expansion.
 And by capitalism, we mean late capitalism.
 As Grant notes, early capitalism was full of moral and Puritan restraints.
 Later capitalism as manifested by the Playboy culture, is not